 Rich in neuroscience tradition, neuroscientists on the Boca Raton campus have advanced neuroscience research and education for over 30 years.
-Faculty from all three GNTP-supported PhD programs call the Boca campus home.
-Boca Raton is home to multiple professional schools (e.g. Medicine, Nursing, Engineering, Business) that support or interface with the GNTP.
-Additionally, Boca is home to the Colleges of Science, Medicine, Nursing, Engineering and Education, each housing Brain Institute faculty.
-Two of the Ph.D.
-Programs supported by the GNTP – Experimental Psychology and Complex Systems and Brain Sciences – derive from efforts to build and sustain neuroscience on the Boca Raton campus.
-Biomedical faculty associated with the GNTP are predominantly housed in dedicated space associated with the Boca Raton College of Medicine.
+Boca Raton is home to multiple professional schools (e.g. Medicine, Nursing, Engineering, Business) that interface with the NGP.
+Additionally, Boca is home to the Colleges of Science, Medicine, Nursing, Engineering and Education, each housing Brain Institute faculty pursuing a wide range of interdisciplinary neuroscience research and inquiry.

 FAU Davie is FAU's second largest campus, hosting more than 5,000 students.
 Home to many environmental biologists, the Davie campus also houses research laboratories for neuroscientists who explore human brain organization and cognitive behavior and others who examine hormonal and brain mechanisms that support the development and elaboration of communication in avian species.

 The Jupiter campus is home to the Brain Institute's Research Office and Core Facilities for Cell Imaging and Neurobehavior, as well as many neuroscientists, including those from the FAU Colleges of Science and Medicine, Harriet L. Wilkes Honors College, and Center for Molecular Biology and Biotechnology.
-Jupiter is also home to the Max Planck Florida Institute for Neuroscience and the Scripps Research Institute.
-The offices overseeing the Integrative Biology – Neuroscience (IBNS) Ph.D. program and the majority of the IBNS program's faculty are located on the Jupiter campus.
-A Nikon Center of Excellence, one of 10 such Centers in the Americas and one of 20 worldwide, is a collaboration with the Jupiter Life Science Initiative, and is administered through the Brain Institute Research Office.
-A free, Wi-Fi enabled shuttle cycles between the Jupiter and Boca Raton campuses, permitting easy access of students and faculty on either campus to courses and lectures on each campus.
+Jupiter is also home to the Max Planck Florida Institute for Neuroscience and the Herbert Wertheim UF Scripps Institute.
+A Nikon Center of Excellence, one of 20 worldwide, and administered through the Brain Institute Research Office is also located on the Jupiter campus.
+A free, Wi-Fi enabled shuttle travels between the Jupiter and Boca Raton campuses, permitting easy access of students and faculty on either campus to courses and seminars on each campus.